 Back to Top of List

-A little trek to the southern edge of Northwest Indiana, you will run into this preserve.
-At this preserve you have the chance to see the hundreds of bird species, wildflowers and the Bison that call Kankakee Sands home year-round.
-There are also 600 species of native plants, 70 species of butterfly, and 900 species of moths!
+Take a little trek to the southern edge of Northwest Indiana, you will run into this preserve.
+Here you have the chance to see the hundreds of bird species, wildflowers and the bison that call Kankakee Sands home year-round.
+There are also 600 species of native plants, 70 species of butterfly and 900 species of moths!

 Community Veterans Memorial - Munster